Skip to content. Skip to main navigation.

 How are the Scouts organized?

-Each Scout is a part of a den of 6-8 boys that meets three times a month for about 1 1/2 hours.
+Each Scout is a part of a den of 6-8 same-age peers that meets two to three times a month for about 1 1/2 hours.
 Each month, all the dens within a neighborhood community come together as a pack.
 At monthly pack meetings, participants are recognized for their individual and group achievements.

 How often do Scouts meet?

-Cub Scouts meet in their dens once each week, and a pack meeting is held for all Cub Scouts and their families once a month.
+Cub Scouts meet in their dens one to two times each month, and a pack meeting is held for all Cub Scouts and their families once a month.
 Beyond that, it depends on the den and pack: A den may hold a special activity, such as a service project or visit to a local museum, in place of one of the weekly meetings or in addition to the weekly meetings.
-Likewise, a pack may conduct a special event such as a blue and gold banquet as an additional event, rather than a substitute for its monthly pack meeting.
+Likewise, a pack may conduct a special event such as a Blue and Gold banquet as an additional event, rather than a substitute for its monthly pack meeting.

 What can I expect to get out of having a Scout in the family?

 As much as or more than what you put in.
-Scouting helps strengthen your relationship with your son and gives you a chance to spend real quality time having fun and learning together.
+Scouting helps strengthen your relationship with your child and gives you a chance to spend real quality time having fun and learning together.

 Can my child join if he has a disability or special need?

 Absolutely.
-The Scout’s motto is “Do Your Best” which means each boy is encouraged to perform to the best of his ability.
-If you have any questions about your son’s special needs, give the Scout Service Center a call at 800-213-1418.
+The Scout’s motto is “Do Your Best” which means each Scout is encouraged to perform to the best of their ability.
+If you have any questions about your child’s needs, give the Scout Service Center a call at (608) 310-7300.

 How do I get my child involved in Scouting?